ktmathews89/cg_summer_2018/lesson_archive/4_cat_costume_2.md

 ## Challenge 1: Review the designs
 You will be working on the mobile version of the site first.
 But, take a look at both of the _mobile and desktop_ design files for this project.
 (They are located in the `/design` directory.)
 Keep the desktop version of the site in the back of your mind.

-The cat costume site uses Google Font's PT Sans Narrow, PT Sans Narrow Bold, PT Serif, and PT Serif Bold.
+The cat costume site uses Google Fonts named PT Sans Narrow, PT Sans Narrow Bold, PT Serif, and PT Serif Bold.
 The design also features a number of colors you should use.
 Hexadecimal numbers are below for your convenience:

 - #323232
 - #eeeeee